-"(1)'Expenses'. - That portion of a rate attributable to acquisition, field supervision, collection expenses, any tax levied by the State or by any political subdivision of the State, licensing costs, fees, and general expenses, as determined by the insurer."
+- "(1) 'Expenses'.
+That portion of a rate attributable to acquisition, field supervision, collection expenses, any tax levied by the State or by any political subdivision of the State, licensing costs, fees, and general expenses, as determined by the insurer." - Section 32.
 Effective September 1, 1997, G.S.
-58-36-100(c) reads as Section 32. rewritten:

-Except as provided in subsection (m) of this section, for workers' compensation and employers' liability insurance written in connection with workers' compensation insurance, the Bureau shall no longer develop or file advisory final rates that contain provisions for expenses (other than loss adjustment expenses) and profit.
+58-36-100(c) reads as rewritten: - "(c) Except as provided in subsection (m) of this section, for workers' compensation and employers' liability insurance written in connection with workers' compensation insurance, the Bureau shall no longer develop or file advisory final rates that contain provisions for expenses (other than loss adjustment expenses) and profit.
 The Bureau shall instead develop and file for approval with the Commissioner, in accordance with this section, reference filings containing advisory prospective loss costs and the underlying loss data and other supporting statistical and actuarial information for any calculations or assumptions underlying these loss costs.
-Loss-based assessments, any tax levied by the State or any political subdivision of the State, licensing costs, and fees assessments will be included in prospective loss costs."
+Loss-based assessments, any tax levied by the State or any political subdivision of the State, licensing costs, and fees assessments will be included in prospective loss costs." - Section 32.1.
+Effective September 1, 1997, G.S.
+58-36-100(k) reads as rewritten: - "(k) The Bureau shall file with the Commissioner, for approval, filings containing a revision of rules and supplementary rating information.
+This includes policy-writing rules, rating plans, classification codes and descriptions, and rules that include factors or relativities, such as employers' liability-increased limits factors, factors, and rules that include factors or relativities, such as employers' liability-increased limits factors, factors, or similar factors, but excludes minimum premiums.
+The Bureau may print and distribute manuals of rules and supplementary rating information, excluding minimum premiums. information."